 The impact was a dramatic decrease in operational costs.
 Chatbots work around the clock and manage over 50% of all interactions.
 It’s a process that started with building general FAQ bots to offer basic troubleshooting and policy information, then continued with optimizing bots to solve more specific and difficult cases.
 Gett’s “lost and found” bot, for example, is able to immediately resolve 90% of missing item cases by giving riders their last driver’s phone number.

 With bots in place delivering fast, accurate service — Gett’s agents were able to spend more time on complex, higher value cases.
 This improvement to caseload management increased Gett’s baseline CSAT from 60-70% to 90% for both customers and drivers, the highest for any rideshare company in Europe.

 Yonina’s first experiment using LivePerson’s intent tracking platform, Intent Manager, was able to identify the high number of requests to book rides in advance by tracking keywords and phrases, which informed the team in designing their conversation flows.
 This increased customer satisfaction for those specific inquiries by almost 10%.
-Combined with LivePerson’s easy-to-use bot building platform, Conversation Builder, Yonina and the product team are able to make real-time optimizations that have an immediate impact on their customer conversations.
+Combined with LivePerson’s easy-to-use chatbot builder, Conversation Builder, Yonina and the product team are able to make real-time optimizations that have an immediate impact on their customer conversations.

 “We’re researchers at heart, and LivePerson’s tools helped us learn and automate more than we thought was possible.”~ Yonina Ben Shimon, Global Head of Customer Experience